pagewatchdev/pagewatch-docs/src/guide/README.md

 PageWatch is a zero config tool for front-end testing.

-It allows you to test any site for perfomance issues, broken layouts, spelling mistakes, broken links and more.
+It allows you to test any site for performance issues, broken layouts, spelling mistakes, broken links and more.

 ## Get Started